 If you are 16 or under you must get your parent or guardian’s permission before you provide any personal information.

-This privacy notice applies to all aspects of Candlelighters operations including the website.
-By continuing to use this website you are agreeing to the processing of your personal information in accordance with this notice.
+This privacy notice applies to all aspects of Candlelighters operations including our website.
+By continuing to use this website, you are agreeing to the processing of your personal information in accordance with this notice.

 Candlelighters is a registered charity (no. 1045077).
 We are listed on the Information Commissioner’s register of data controllers (registration reference Z3254693) and are a member of the Fundraising Regulator.

 If you have any queries about this notice, please email us at [email protected] or call 0113 887 8333.
 If you have any concerns about our use of personal information, you should write to: Data Protection Manager, Candlelighters, 8 Woodhouse Square, Leeds LS3 1AD or email us at the above address.

 Please click on the following links for more information about each subject heading:

 Personal information is any information that you give us that enables you to be identified.
 This may include your name, your home address, your date of birth, and your personal email address.
 It also includes photographs and case studies.